ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 - [x] Identify the Data Controller.
       - As the GHGA Data Processing Contract can only be signed by the Data Controller, it is important to identify who they are.
       - In cases where the data are jointly-controlled, only one of the Data Controllers is required to sign the contract.
+      - Please see also the article on [data protection obligations when submitting to GHGA](dp_obligations.md).

 - [x] Consider the additional information that is required.
       - A number of the annexes to the GHGA Data Processing Contract require information from the Data Controller.
 It is important for the Data Controller to consider in advance how they will respond.